EliLillyCo/LillyMol/docs/Molecule_Lib/substructure.md

 is needed.
 Note that since the '.' character is special in smiles, if you have a floating point number it must instead be entered with an underscore `[/IWNv{-3_14}C]` which is interpreted as `[/IWNv{-3.14}C]`.

+### /IWchiral0 /IWchiral1
+The matched atom must either have (/IWchiral1) or not have (/IWchiral0) an explicit chiral centre, regardless of any configuration around that atom.

 ## Future
 As use cases emerge further `/IW` directives may be added.
 Some can be